What Is Rejuran? Understanding Salmon DNA Skin Treatments

 What is Rejuran and how does it work?

-Rejuran is a skin therapy that uses polynucleotides derived from salmon DNA to support skin regeneration.
-It repairs damaged cells, boosts collagen production, and improves elasticity by working deep within the dermis.
+Rejuran is a skin therapy that uses polynucleotides derived from salmon DNA to support skin repair processes.
+It is placed into the dermis, where it may help the skin repair damaged tissue, support collagen networks and maintain elasticity over time.

 What results can I expect after Rejuran treatments?